Highlights from the Ratings and Financial Report for Slack Technologies Inc. (WORK)

 Opinions of the stock are interesting as 10 analysts out of 24 who provided ratings for Slack Technologies Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 9 rated it as “hold,” and 2 as “sell.”

-The average price from analysts is $31.10, which is $0.75 above the current price.
-WORK currently public float of 477.45M and currently shorts hold a 13.19% ratio of that float.
-Today, the average trading volume of WORK was 16.01M shares.
+The average price from analysts is $31.55, which is -$2.38 below the current price.
+WORK currently public float of 477.30M and currently shorts hold a 13.19% ratio of that float.
+Today, the average trading volume of WORK was 15.04M shares.

 WORK’s Market Performance